Skip to Content

 From our founding purpose to our driving force

-Chintu Patel was a pharmacist who started Amneal with his brother Chirag because he had seen too many customers struggling to choose between paying for essential medicines or food, and they set out to help make high-quality medicines more affordable.
+Chintu Patel was a pharmacist who started Amneal with his brother Chirag because he had seen too many customers struggling to choose between paying for essential medicines and food, and they set out to help make high-quality medicines more affordable.

-Today, Amneal continues its commitment to improving affordability by developing more and more complex generics, biosimilars, injectables, specialty medicines and delivery formats covering a broad range of indications.
+Today, Amneal continues its commitment to improving affordability by developing more and more complex generics, biosimilars, injectables, and specialty medicines covering a broad range of indications.
 To further lower barriers to access, Amneal offers a range of Patient Support Programs, including our Patient Assistance Program which helps eligible individuals receive free medication for up to one year.
 Through these efforts, we work to ensure that clinically appropriate treatments remain within reach for the people who rely on them.

 The information presented in this Accessibility Index is compiled from publicly available sources believed to be reliable at the time of publication.
 However, Amneal makes no representations or warranties, express or implied, regarding the accuracy, completeness, or timeliness of the data provided.
 The content is for informational purposes only and does not constitute professional advice or endorsement.